SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Profile_migration_to_elastic.md

 > [!NOTE]
 >
 > - XML storage is no longer supported from DataMiner 10.4.0 onwards.
 Upgrading to 10.4.0 will not be possible if the profile data is still stored in XML.
-Neither will it be possible to switch storage type in client test tool.
+Neither will it be possible to switch storage type in the SLNetClientTest tool.
 > - Elasticsearch is only supported up to version 6.8.
 If you are using Elasticsearch as the indexing database, we therefore recommend using [Storage as a Service](xref:STaaS) instead, or if you do want to continue using self-hosted storage, using [dedicated clustered storage](xref:Dedicated_clustered_storage) with OpenSearch.

 ## Migrating from XML to the indexing database